simple-login/website/content/blog/simplelogin-join-proton.md

 SimpleLogin was started in 2019.
 After more than a year of coding, we launched a beta version in 2020 and a public version at the beginning of 2021.
 SimpleLogin's mission is to protect your online identity and we follow a transparency model since the beginning: the code is 100% open source and product development decisions are discussed openly with the community.
 SimpleLogin has received a lot of positive feedback from the privacy community and with your help, we have built many new features while maintaining high reliability and stability.

-Proton is a Swiss privacy company best known for [ProtonMail](https://proton.me/) (the world’s largest encrypted email service) and [ProtonVPN](https://protonvpn.com) (one of the world’s largest VPN services).
+Proton is a Swiss privacy company best known for [Proton Mail](https://proton.me/) (the world’s largest encrypted email service) and [Proton VPN](https://protonvpn.com) (one of the world’s largest VPN services).
 Proton has been an inspiration for SimpleLogin.
 We like Proton’s mission and its transparency, open-source nature, and user-first culture.
-Many of you also like Proton, as quite a few SimpleLogin users are also using ProtonMail.
+Many of you also like Proton, as quite a few SimpleLogin users are also using Proton Mail.

 #### What this means for the community